hmajid2301/gitlab-auto-release/README.rst

     --tag-name TEXT         The tag the release should be created from.
                             [required]
-    --release-name TEXT     The name of the release.  [required] -c, --changelog TEXT    Path to file to changelog file, will overwrite description with tag matching changelog.
+    --release-name TEXT     The name of the release.  [required] -c, --changelog TEXT    Path to file to changelog file, will append itself to the description with tag matching changelog.
 Must be in keepachangelog format.
     -d, --description TEXT  Path to file to use as the description for the Release.